Winter in Greater Chicago is unpredictable, with Old Man Winter often shaking things up each year.

 Every snow and ice storm is different, and your professional will use various techniques and tactics to ensure the job is done efficiently.

-Also, since snow removal is considered an emergency service, it needs to be performed with a sense of urgency and using the safest practices.
-This is because snow and ice tends to cause liability issues if not taken care of correctly.
+Also, since snow removal is considered an emergency service, it must be performed with urgency and in accordance with the safest practices.
+This is because snow and ice can cause liability issues if not handled properly.

 When you’re a property manager juggling multiple areas of your commercial facility, you want to know you can count on your service partners to get work done.

-This is why having the same crew members working on your site can help them learn about your property specifics and build great working relationships, ensuring they remember your main concerns.
+This is why having the same crew members working on your site can help them learn about your property specifics and build excellent working relationships, ensuring they remember your main concerns.

-Communication is important when it comes to snow and ice management, too.
+Communication is essential for snow and ice management, too.
 You don't want to wonder if and when something was done.
 That’s why you’re hiring a professional.

 KD Landscape would be happy to discuss some specific ideas that can help you tackle snow and ice on your Greater Chicago commercial property this winter.
 Request your consultation today.
 We’ll review your options together so you can make the best choice.